Antoniovmach/antonio-dev/README.md

 # 👋 ¡Bienvenido a mi GitHub!
 # 👋 Welcome to my GitHub!

-I’m currently migrating projects from an old GitHub account that was linked to my school.
+I’m currently migrating projects from an old GitHub account that was linked to old entity.
 These include various academic and personal projects focused on web application development.

 ### 🚧 What’s Coming Soon?